Owais-Ansari/Owais-Ansari/README.md

 ### Hi there 👋

-I am Owaish, expert in computer vision.
+I am Owaish, expert in Computer Vision and Machine Learning.
 I currently work as AI Research Engineer to solve digital histopathological problems using Computer Vision and Machine learning algorithms.

 <a href="https://www.linkedin.com/in/owaish-ansari/">